Tendon Treatment Center

 The Tendon Treatment Center is located in the UNC Orthopaedics Carolina Point II location.
 Its focus is on the evaluation and treatment of acute and chronic tendon injuries.

-Our imaging technology is only available in a few centers in the United States, and UNC has one of the largest clinical experiences in the world, conducting research with professional and collegiate athletes to perfect the technique.
-Combined with inter-disciplinary treatment options like medical management, biologics and minimally invasive surgery, this program is quickly becoming identified as the place to come if you have nagging tendon injuries or undiagnosed pain.
+Our care team has vast clinical experiences and has conducted research with athletes (professional and collegiate levels) as well as the general population.
+Combined with inter-disciplinary treatment options including medical management, injections, ortho-biologics, and minimally invasive surgical procedures.
+This Center has been identified as the place to come if you have nagging tendon injuries or undiagnosed pain.

 Our Imaging Technology